Israeli attack on Doha: Prelude

 With the negotiations stalled, Mossad prepared a plan for a covert ground operation to assassinate the Hamas leaders, but the agency's director David Barnea ultimately opposed its execution, worrying that it would damage Mossad's cooperation with Qatar—whose function as a mediator Barnea and Mossad saw as valuable.
 Barnea's stance reflected dissent in the Israeli security establishment over Netanyahu's timing considering that the location would be in a U.S. ally's territory, and that Hamas leaders were considering the new, U.S.-brokered hostages-for-ceasefire proposal; looking at the success of the covert assassination of Ismail Haniyeh the year prior (using planted explosives), some in the establishment argued Mossad could eliminate leaders covertly at a time and place of Israel's choosing.
 However, a decision was made to kill Hamas leaders in an airstrike instead.

-The operation was reportedly codenamed Atzeret HaDin (עצרת הדין).
-The name alludes to the Jewish holiday of Shemini Atzeret.
+The operation was reportedly codenamed Atzeret HaEsh (עצרת האש).
 Israel stated the attack was a response to the October 7 attacks and the Ramot Junction shooting the previous day.

 Two days prior, U.S. president Donald Trump issued what he described as his "last warning" to Hamas, urging the group to agree to a hostage release deal, stating "the Israelis have accepted my terms.
 It is time for Hamas to accept as well [...]
 I have warned Hamas about the consequences of not accepting.
 This is my last warning, there will not be another one!"

 After the attack a senior Israeli official told Channel 12 that Trump had approved it.

 Agence France-Presse reported that an anonymous White House official stated "we were informed in advance" regarding the strike on Qatar, a U.S. ally and host to a major U.S. military base.
 The Qatari foreign ministry, however, stated that Qatar had not been informed in advance, noting that "the communication received from one of the U.S. officials came during the sound of explosions."